Australia disappointed by Japan's continued whale hunt in Southern Ocean

 "It is not necessary to kill whales in order to study them," Frydenberg added, without confirming the exact location of the current hunt.

-Japan's whaling in the Southern Ocean should stop, the International Court of Justice ruled in 2014 in a case brought by Australia, prompting Japan to suspend its hunt for one season, though it resumed in 2015.
+The International Court of Justice ruled in 2014, in a case brought by Australia, that Japan's whaling in the Southern Ocean should stop, prompting Japan to suspend its hunt for one season, though it resumed in 2015.

-Australia, which opposes all forms of commercial and scientific whaling, will continue raising its concerns about the issue with Japan, Australian Foreign Minister Julie Bishop told Reuters.

 Japan maintains that most whale species are not endangered and that eating whale is part of its culture.
 Japan started what it calls "scientific whaling" in 1987, a year after an international whaling moratorium took effect.